Early School Success logo

 Developed out of what we learned through Early Works, ESS is a partnership with school districts.
 Districts engaged with ESS are provided with consultation, professional development, and coaching.
 This will support the use of developmentally appropriate teaching strategies for preschool through fifth grade.
 ESS districts will also develop deeper, more effective partnerships with families.

-Following a competitive application process, the Forest Grove and Beaverton School Districts were selected as our initial partners.
+Forest Grove and Beaverton School Districts were selected as our initial partners.
 In 2021, we added a second cohort to the program, including partnerships with Lincoln County and St. Helens School Districts.
 Each of these teams have shown deep commitment to young learners and have been eager participants in the transformative work we’ve engaged in.

 ESS is working with these districts to: